deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 * (-) Not many pretrained models
 * (-) Computational graph is pure Python, therefore slow
 * (-) No commercial support
-* (-) Inefficient: Drops out to Python to load each new training batch
+* (-) Drops out to Python to load each new training batch
 * (-) Not very toolable
 * (-) Dynamic typing is error-prone on large software projects